OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 vintner instances init --instance artifacts --template artifacts
 ```

-We can optionally inspect the variable service template.
+We can optionally inspect the Variability4TOSCA template.
-This template contains all possible elements having conditions assigned, as presented in Figure 2.
+This template contains all possible elements having conditions assigned.
 For example, the MySQL database has a condition assigned that checks if the enterprise deployment artifact is present.
+An overview is given in Figure 2.

 ```shell linenums="1"
 vintner templates inspect --template artifacts